 Besides, whenever you take the GRE mock test, remember to simulate the exam scenario as closely as possible.
 If possible, find an empty room without distractions, and take the mock exam within the prescribed 3 hours and 45 minutes.
 By simulating the exam day scenario multiple times over the course of your preparation, you will be able to work towards overcoming any nervousness that might arise on the final test day.

-Moreover, once you have your mock test scores, you can review the test by going through each question and answer.
-This is a very crucial step in your study plan because by reviewing your answers to the questions, you will know whether your approach was right and which questions proved to be a challenge for you.
+Moreover, once you have your mock test scores, you can review your performance in the test by going through each question and answer.
+This is a very crucial step in your GRE two-month study plan because by assessing your strengths and weaknesses, you will know whether your approach was appropriate and which topics or question types proved to be a challenge for you.

-After you have thoroughly understood where you stand, it is time to put your GRE study plan for two months in place.
-A study plan is extremely crucial so that you are consistent throughout your preparation journey because procrastination is bound to kick in and you might give up altogether.
+After you have thoroughly understood where you stand, it is time to put your GRE study plan for two months down on paper.
+Creating a plan is crucial so that you are consistent throughout your preparation journey because procrastination is bound to kick in and you might give up altogether.
 You can write it down and stick it up on your wall so that you are reminded of your commitment in case you begin to slack.

 To stay committed to your GRE preparation, we recommend the following strategies:

 - Take four GRE full-length mock tests.
 The first mock test, as mentioned above, should be taken at the very beginning of your study plan.
 Take your second mock test a month before your actual test and then the remaining two in the subsequent weeks before your exam such that you end up taking a mock test a week before your actual test.

 - Mark your dates on a calendar to schedule your GRE mock test, and stick to them!
 By making sure you take the mock tests on the planned dates, you will be able to remain committed to the rest of your study plan as well, similar to attending classes or going to work.

-Now that you are aware of your strengths and weaknesses and have a dedicated study schedule put aside, it is time to begin your actual study.
+Now that you are aware of your strengths and weaknesses and have a dedicated study schedule charted out, it is time to begin your actual study.
 Moreover, it is essential to get your hands on the latest version of ‘The Official Guide to the GRE General Test’ available on ETS’s official website or on an e-commerce portal like Amazon.
 You may also want to enrol for a GRE prep class that can help you clear your doubts and learn strategic approaches to questions.
-Once you’ve familiar with some concepts, practice some test questions.
+Once you’ve familiar with the concepts, start practicing some test questions.